Clinically Significant Prostate Cancer Detection in bpMRI

 A. Saha, M. Hosseinzadeh, H. Huisman (2020), "Encoding Clinical Priori in 3D Convolutional Neural Networks for Prostate Cancer Detection in bpMRI", Medical Imaging Meets NeurIPS Workshop – 34th Conference on Neural Information Processing Systems (NeurIPS), Vancouever, Canada.

-Description: This algorithm is a deep learning-based computer-aided detection and diagnosis model (Dual-Attention 3D U-Net), which was trained and validated using 1950 prostate bi-parametric (bpMRI) scans paired with PI-RADS v2 annotations.
-Its intended use is for research purposes only.
+Description: This algorithm is a deep learning-based detection/diagnosis model (deep attentive 3D U-Net), which was trained, validated and tested using 2732 prostate biparametric MRI (bpMRI) scans paired with PI-RADS v2 annotations.
 Its input requires 3 axial/transverse MRI volumes in

 - T2-weighted imaging (T2W)